Are In Ground Trampolines Safer? | The Honest Truth

 Because of the complex (and pricey) installation of in ground trampolines, and the fact that they are a permanent backyard structure once installed, they are far less common than above ground trampolines.

-Since they are permanently installed into your backyard, you would also have to pay for somebody to move it to a new location if desired or to disassemble the trampoline altogether.
+Since they are permanently installed in your backyard, you would also have to pay for somebody to move it to a new location if desired or to disassemble the trampoline altogether.

-If you don’t want to go through an elongated in ground trampoline installation process, but still want a safe trampoline for your family, our Springfree Trampolines may be worth looking into.
+If you don’t want to go through a lengthy in ground trampoline installation process, but still want a safe trampoline for your family, our Springfree Trampolines may be worth looking into.

-For all the factors discussed in the previous section, Springfree Trampolines are the safest trampoline you can buy and have won various awards for their safety features, including the Mom’s Choice Award, PTTA Top Product Award and Yardzen’s ‘Best Trampoline’ Award for this year.
+For all the factors discussed in the previous section, Springfree Trampolines are the safest trampoline you can buy and have won various awards for their safety features.

 Springfree Trampolines are also on the pricey side ($799-$3,999), but if you’re looking for the safest trampoline that will hold up for 10+ years with little maintenance required, a Springfree Trampoline might be for you.